 |Health Benefits||Antioxidant, Soothes, Resists Harmful Organisms, Digestive Support|

-Cloves and Harmful Organisms
+Cloves Resist Harmful Organisms

-Research has repeatedly shown that cloves and eugenol are effective at establishing an environment that is not friendly to harmful organisms.
-When Portuguese researchers evaluated eugenol against giardia, they observed it inhibited giardia growth and may offer potential as a natural therapy against giardiasis.
+Cloves contain eugenol, a powerful phytochemical that offers many benefits and is also responsible for cloves' distinct odor.
+Research has repeatedly shown that cloves and eugenol are effective at establishing an environment that is resistant to harmful organisms.[1, 2] When researchers evaluated eugenol against harmful organisms that target the gut, they observed that it offers potential as a natural therapy.

 Other Benefits of Cloves